samskivert/jmustache/README.md

 {{#i18n}}welcome_msg{{/i18n}}
 ```

-Currently there is no support for "unexecuting" the template and obtaining the original Mustache
+There is also limited support for decompiling (unexecuting) the template and obtaining the original
-template text contained in the section.
-File a feature request with a sane use case if you have
+Mustache template text contained in the section.
+See the documentation for [Template.Fragment] for
-one.
+details on the limitations.

 Default Values
 --------------